liljencrantz/crush/README.md

     liljencrantz   711 2019-10-03 14:19:46 +0200 file      crush.iml
     crush> files

-Enter the materialize command, which takes any value and recurively converts all subvalues into an equivalent but fully in-memory form.
+Enter the materialize command, which takes any value and recursively converts all sub values into an equivalent but fully in-memory form.

     crush> materialized_files := (ls|materialize)
     crush> materialized_files